-Studying off-campus is a huge step in every student’s academic, personal, and professional development, and ACM is excited to take that step with the parents and guardians of students who are interested in an ACM study away program.
+Studying off campus is a huge step in every student’s academic, personal, and professional development, and ACM is excited to take that step with the parents and guardians of students who are interested in an ACM off-campus study program.

 This page provides parents and guardians with information about the distinctive off-campus study programs that ACM operates, as well as detailed arrangements for your student’s participation.

-As a consortium of small, private liberal arts colleges in the Midwest, ACM designs its programs to provide students with an immersive educational experience, enhancing each student’s intercultural learning through coursework, independent research projects, and community service opportunities.
+As a consortium of small, private liberal arts colleges in the Midwest, ACM designs its programs to provide students with an immersive educational experience, enhancing each student’s intercultural learning through coursework, independent research projects, and professional development opportunities.
 ACM also takes great care to facilitate students’ safety and health while on site.

-The Parent Handbook contains a comprehensive overview of ACM off-campus study programs, including information about academics, study abroad preparation, on-site communication, health and safety, and more.
+The Parent Handbook contains a comprehensive overview of ACM off-campus study programs, including information about academics, pre-departure preparation, on-site communication, health and safety, and more.

 Upon acceptance to an ACM program, your student will gain access to an information page that contains program-specific information, documents that your student needs to complete, and student handbooks.

 For general program information, including academic and course information, schedules, program faculty and staff, and living arrangements, please visit the ACM webpage for each particular program.
 You can find all the programs listed on the off-campus study page.

 Policies and Procedures